kevin-bernardi/CudaGrid3D/README.md

 ### Rototranslate the Pointcloud

 The function `arrayToPointcloud` can also rototranslate all the points based on the CudaTransform3D object passed to the function.
 The CudaTransform3D is a struct that contains the vector of translation and the matrix of rotation.
 These informations are needed to rotate and translate the pointcloud.
-In the example above we disabled the rototranslation by setting the fourth argument to false and passing a default CudaTransform3D as the last argument of the function.
+To rototranslate the pointcloud just pass the CudaTransform3D as the last argument of the function.

 ## Create a Random Pointcloud